magicmq/pyspigot/README.md

 PySpigot has many features, including:

+- Full support for wrinting single-file scripts and more complex multi-file projects
 - Load scripts on server start and via commands
-- Stop, reload, and unload server scripts via commands
+- Load, unload, and reload scripts in real time, no server restart required
 - Register event listeners
 - Register commands
 - Schedule tasks (synchronous and asynchronous)